UC Santa Barbara College of Engineering: Faculty

 The college has 150 faculty members, most of whom are involved in interdisciplinary research and academic programs.
 Twenty-nine faculty members are in the National Academy of Engineering and nine are elected to the National Academy of Sciences.
 Three faculty members have won the Nobel Prize.
 Alan J. Heeger, Professor of Physics and of Materials, won the 2000 Nobel Prize in Chemistry "for the discovery and development of conductive polymers", Herbert Kroemer, Professor of Electrical and Computer Engineering and of Materials, won the 2000 Nobel Prize in Physics "for developing semiconductor heterostructures used in high-speed and opto-electronics".
 In 2006 Shuji Nakamura, a professor of Materials and Computer Engineering, won the Millennium Technology Prize for developing blue, green, and white LEDs and the blue laser diode as well as receiving a 2014 Nobel Prize in Physics for his contribution to the invention of blue light-emitting diodes.
 In 2015, Professor Arthur Gossard was awarded the National Medal of Technology and Innovation by the Obama Administration.

 On June 12, 2025, the UC Santa Barbara College of Engineering was renamed the Robert Mehrabian College of Engineering after Robert Mehrabian, an Armenian-American materials scientist who served as the fourth engineering dean from 1983 to 1990 at the university.

 Publications

 Convergence is the magazine of Engineering and the Sciences at UC Santa Barbara.
 Sponsored by the College of Engineering and the Division of Mathematical, Life, and Physical Sciences in the College of Letters and Science, Convergence was begun in early 2005 as a three-times-a-year print publication, with the goal of bringing stories of interest from engineering and the sciences to the desks and coffee tables of a wide range of alumni, friends, partners, funding agencies, corporations, donors and potential supporters.
 This publication prints annually.

+Rankings

+According to the Leiden Ranking, engineering and physical sciences at UCSB is ranked #1 among public universities for top 10% research citation impact.
+According to the National Research Council rankings, the UCSB engineering graduate research program in Materials was ranked #1 and Chemical Engineering ranked #5 in the nation among public universities.